Toric Sylvester forms: Toric residue of the product of two forms

 \section{Toric residue of the product of two forms}

 Another topic for which Sylvester forms are of interest is the computation of toric residues.
-These objects were initially introduced by Cox as a way to relate the residue of a family of $n + 1$ forms to the integral of a certain form in a toric variety $X_{\Sigma}$; see \cite{coxtoricres}.
+These objects were initially introduced by Cox as a way to relate the residue of a family of $n + 1$ forms to the integral of a certain \cc{differential} form in a toric variety $X_{\Sigma}$ (see \cite{coxtoricres}).
 Being given $F_0,\ldots,F_n$ generic homogeneous polynomials as in \eqref{eq:Fi}, and denoting by $K(A)$ the quotient field of the universal ring of coefficients $A$, Cox proved the existence of a residue map

-(recall that $I=(F_0,\ldots,F_n)$ and $B=C/I$) which has the following property: for any specialization $\rho: A \xrightarrow[]{} k$ (see Notation \ref{notSec5}) such that the specialized system $f_0 = \dots = f_n = 0$ has no solution in $X_{\Sigma}$, the residue map $\Residue_{f}: (R/I(f))_{\delta} \xrightarrow{} k$ is an isomorphism.
-Cox defined residue maps through trace maps of Čech cohomology, but it can be characterized through the fact that, if there is no solution in $X_{\Sigma}$, $\rho(\sylv_0)$ is sent to $\pm 1 \in k$, so generically $\Residue_F(\sylv_0) = \pm 1$, as we used in Proposition \ref{sylvesterform}.
-Many authors contributed formulas based on elimination matrices and resultants to compute residues \cite{khetan2004combinatorial,dandreakhetanresidues,cattani1995residues,cattani1997residuesresultants} and also used them in other applications such as code theory \cite{soprunovcodes} or mirror symmetry \cite{mirrorbatyrev}.
+(recall that $I=(F_0,\ldots,F_n)$ and $B=C/I$) which has the following property: for any specialization $\theta: A \xrightarrow[]{} \mathbf{k}$ (see Notation \ref{notSec5}) such that the specialized system $f_0 = \dots = f_n = 0$ has no solution in $X_{\Sigma}$, the residue map $\Residue_{f}: (R/I(f))_{\delta} \xrightarrow{} k$ is an isomorphism.
+Cox defined residue maps through trace maps of Čech cohomology, but they can be characterized through the fact that, if there is no solution in $X_{\Sigma}$, $\rho(\sylv_0)$ is sent to $\pm 1 \in K$, so \cc{we can assume} $\Residue_F(\sylv_0) = \pm 1$.
+Many authors contributed formulas based on elimination matrices and resultants to compute residues \cite{khetan2004combinatorial,dandreakhetanresidues,cattani1995residues,cattani1997residuesresultants} and also used them in other applications such as polynomial interpolation \cite{soprunovcodes} or mirror symmetry \cite{mirrorbatyrev}.
 In particular, in \cite{dandreakhetanresidues} an explicit formula for computing the toric residue of a form of degree $\delta$ as a quotient of two determinants ``\`a la Macaulay" is proved.